 I sought refuge from the harsh reality of my life in the school library.
 My only friends were my books.
 I spent hours in the barnyard with Wilbur the talking pig, and marveled at the stamina of a great racehorse named Man of War.
-Fascinated by the beauty and grace of Irish Setters, I determined that I would own this beautiful dog one day.
-And I did for six miserable months that taught me reality is not as appealing as fantasy.
+A book about the beauty and grace of Irish Setters birthed a desire to own one, and I did for six miserable months.
+That experience taught me reality is not as appealing as fantasy.
 My beautiful Irish Setter turned my back yard into the Grand Canyon.

 About a year after I read The Cross and the Switchblade, my Dad’s business failed.
 He accepted a job in New Orleans, and we moved to a trailer park on the westbank of the Mississippi River.
 My mother enrolled me in the 9th grade at the local high school.
 On the way to my school locker, I saw a poster on the wall announcing David Wilkerson would be speaking at the New Orleans Rivergate.
 I couldn’t get home fast enough to ask my mother if she would bring me.